 Each year, about 2 million Americans get married, according to figures from the National Center for Health Statistics.
 No doubt all those newlyweds — or at least most of them — believe tying the knot will make them happier.
 What they might not think about is whether it could also make them wealthier.

-A 2005 study at Ohio State University (OSU) found that after getting married, people saw a sharp increase in their level of wealth.
-After 10 years of marriage, the couples reported an average net worth of around $43,000, compared to $11,000 for people who had stayed single.
+A 2005 study from The Ohio State University (OSU) found that people saw a sharp increase in their level of wealth after getting married.
+After 10 years of marriage, the couples reported an average net worth of around $43,000 compared to $11,000 for people who had stayed single.

 As a result, it’s impossible to say that married people are always financially better off than single people or vice versa.
 What is possible is to examine the financial pluses and minuses of marriage and figure out how they might affect you, either now or in the future.

 The OSU study doesn’t explore the reasons married couples can sock away more money, but the author, Jay Zagorsky, suggests several possibilities.

 Married couples can save money by sharing household expenses and duties.
 Additionally, couples enjoy many benefits single people don’t when it comes to insurance, retirement, and taxes.